 8 June 2017

-The bank released the consultation paper and is seeking feedback from stakeholders on topics such as:
+The bank released a consultation paper and sought feedback from stakeholders on topics such as:

 - the risks posed by high-DTI lending and the potential for a DTI limit or similar policy to mitigate them